 Currently, the city-state is the 4th largest exporter of high-tech goods, and 5th largest producer of refined oil according to edb.gov.sg.
 When comes to tourism, in 2019, Singapore ranked in 7th place as the top destination city in the world.
 Singapore’s container port is the second biggest and busiest in the world.

-Filipinos work in Singapore in the field of healthcare, hotel and restaurant, Information Technology (IT), engineering, manufacturing, construction, and household services.
+Filipinos work in Singapore in the fields of healthcare, hotel and restaurant, Information Technology (IT), engineering, manufacturing, construction, and household services.

-Singapore is located South West of Manila, Philippines.
+Singapore is located 2394 KM (1488 miles) southwest of Manila, Philippines.
 From Manila, it will take you 3 hours and 45 minutes by airplane to get to Changi International Airport.
-Singapore’s official currency is Singapore Dollar (SGD).
-1 SGD is equivalent to 41.31 pesos.
+Singapore’s official currency is the Singapore Dollar (SGD).
+1 SGD is equivalent to 41.31 Philippine Pesos, depending on the currency exchange rate.

 Another Asian tiger, the Taiwan Province of China, is the 14th richest country in the world in terms of GDP-PPP according to Global Finance Magazine.
 The country is another leading job destination for overseas Filipino workers.
 Taiwan has a population of 23.9 million, 0.78 million of which are foreigners.
 The Filipino worker population in Taiwan is roughly 85,000.